 Last Updated on

 When I arrived in Oregon I was Elmered by W7LRB, Lucky!
 He is a silent key now, a huge loss to the Amateur Radio community and to me personally.
-He educated me on ARES, FEMA and how to become a Net Control Station.
+He educated me on Amateur Radio Emergency Service (ARES), Incident Command System (ICS) and how to become a Net Control Station.

 So in 1998 I started as a Net Control Station for the ARES District 1 Net here in Oregon.
-I quickly became the ARES District 1 Net Manager.
+The previous D1 Net Manager, Bob, K0PB selected me to take his place and I became the ARES District 1 Net Manager in 1998.
 I only held this position until the work schedule didn’t allow.
 This is when I met Hal, KC7ZZB, what a great elmer and friend.
-Hal agreed to become the Assistant Net Manager, what an honor.
+Hal agreed to become the Assistant Net Manager.
 Hal is currently the District 1 Net Manager and I am the Assistant Net Manager.
-We are back together after 20 years, now that’s Amateur Radio!
+We are back working together as a team after 20 years, now that’s Amateur Radio!

 The ARES District 1 Net daily from 7:30pm-8:00pm on the K7RPT linked repeater system.
 The frequencies are 147.320, 147.040, 442.325, 444.125 with a PL tone of 100.
 Also the 146.72 megahertz repeater on Wickiup Mountain with a 114.8 hz tone.
 We also have an alternate repeater on 146.84 megahertz.